asusguy94/Porn-Organizer/README.md

 ## TODO
 - [ ] Implement Bootstap 4
-- [ ] Other coding stuff currently not implemented
 - [ ] Video-page bookmark-visuals are broken on smaller devices
 - [x] Upload .SQL file for project